 The first step you should take when creating your customer journey map is to determine your objectives, Lanman said.

 “Before you even [create a map], set your objectives,” she said.
 “What is the end goal?
 What are you trying to accomplish?”

 Your goal might be as simple as driving sales, but a customer journey map can articulate many types of conversions.
 For example, a conversion could be a phone call to book an appointment, or it could be a response to a survey.
 Clearly define your goals upfront and allow them to inform the development of your customer journey map.

 Next, identify and describe in detail the type of customer you are targeting.

 “The process starts with knowing your target customer really well,” Lodge said.
 “Build out a buyer persona to understand their challenges, pain points and needs.”

 A buyer persona is a fictional representation of your ideal customer or customers.
-According to Lanman, buyer personas are fictional characters complete with names, occupations, hobbies and specific needs.
-She recommends starting by developing a thorough persona for your single most important type of customer.
-[Read related article: 8 Ways to Build Customer Personas]
+According to Lanman, buyer personas are fictional characters with names, occupations, hobbies and specific needs.
+She recommended developing a thorough persona for your single most important type of customer.

-From each of these starting points, consider how a customer might continue interacting with your brand.
-For example, a potential customer sees your Facebook advertisement with the call to action (CTA) "shop now.”
-The potential customer clicks the advertisement and lands on your company homepage.
+Consider how a customer might continue interacting with your brand from each of these starting points.
+For example, a potential customer sees your Facebook advertisement with the call to action (CTA) “Shop now.”
+The potential customer clicks the advertisement and lands on your company’s homepage.
 Where do they go from there?
 Was that the best landing page for them to arrive on?